-Species composition and patial distribution of benthic assemblages are influenced by environmental factors including primary production in the upper water, particulate organic carbon flux, hydrodynamic conditions, marine chemical profile characters, topography, geomorphology, geological history and ages, distance from continent and habitat heterogeneity.
+Species composition spatial and distribution of benthic assemblages are influenced by environmental factors including primary production in the upper water, particulate organic carbon flux, hydrodynamic conditions, marine chemical profile characters, topography, geomorphology, geological history and ages, distance from continent and habitat heterogeneity.
 Among them, multiple factors are closely related to the water depth; therefore, the depth is usually considered as the key index to explain the differences between benthic communities in seamounts.48

-Though the depth gradient is distinctive, distributions of benthic assemblages seem to be more complicated.49 distribution patterns Spatial mav be different for different taxa.
-For example, the dominance of octocorals versus scleractinians may be driven by depth due to their particular chemical requirements50 and many of the asteroids observed as corallivores also showed a pattern of depth zonation,51 whereas hexacorallia, decapods, actinopterygii and holothurians showed no apparent depth related pattern in terms of specie composition and abundance.
+Though the depth gradient is distinctive, distributions of benthic assemblages seem to be more complicated.49 Spatial distribution patterns may be different for different taxa.
+For example, the dominance of octocorals versus scleractinians may be driven by depth due to their particular chemical requirements50 and many of the asteroids observed as corallivores also showed a pattern of depth zonation,51 hexacorallia, whereas decapods, actinopterygii and holothurians showed no apparent depth related pattern in terms of specie composition and abundance.